googleate/perfume6/exampleSite/content/deutsch/blog/_index.md

 ---
 title: Blog
 subtitle: ''
-description: The last news about the world of Perfume
+description: The latest news about the world of perfume

 ---